Home | Study Links | Rhymes |

 9.5 degrees

-The Frequency waves are separated for display purposes, and the zeros lie in a straight line.
+The strings are separated for display purposes, and so the zeros lie in a straight line.

 Compare the vertical sections such as section 7 to 17 on the strip below, with the separated

-frequency layouts on the board.
-Observe how the frequency waves are shaped, and how the 6
+string layouts on the board.
+Observe how the waves are shaped, and how the 6 string sections

-frequency line sections merge to points on the left side of the so-called zero line.
-Those points
+merge to points on the left side of the so-called zero line.

-west of the zero line show-increasing intervals of 3”.
-E.g., frequency lines 11 and 13 merge at 3”
+Those points west of the zero line show-increasing intervals of 3”.
+E.g., strings 11 and 13 merge at 3”

-west of the zero line and lines 23 and 25 merge 6” west of the zero line.
+west of the zero line and strings 23 and 25 merge 6” west of the zero line.
 Connecting those points

 on the left side of the zero line will produce a line intersecting with the zero line at -6, and